 But a little bit of planning will make that family vacation even better, so here are my 19 essential tips for cruising with kids.

 1. Choose the right cruise

-Not all cruises are the same—even a cruise line that you’re familiar with can feel very different on shorter or longer sailings, and at different times of the year.
-When you’re planning your family cruise, there are a few things to consider to make sure everyone has a good time.
+Not all cruises are the same—even a cruise line that you’re familiar with can feel very different on shorter or longer sailings, on newer ships vs. older ones, and at different times of the year.
+When you’re planning your family cruise, there are a few things to consider to make sure the whole family has a good time.